Elehuris Montero Player Props: Rockies vs. Mariners

 Elehuris Montero At The Plate

-- Montero has three doubles, a home run and a walk while batting .333.
+- Montero has three doubles, a home run and a walk while hitting .333.

-- Montero has picked up a hit in seven of 10 games this season, with multiple hits four times.
+- Montero has picked up a hit in 70.0% of his 10 games this year, with more than one hit in 40.0% of them.

-- He has hit a home run in one of 10 games, and in 2.7% of his plate appearances.
+- He has hit a long ball in one of 10 games, and in 2.7% of his plate appearances.

-- In six of 10 games this season, he has scored, including multiple runs once.
+- In six of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.